Dinornis: Reproduction

 While it is impossible to know exactly how Dinornis reproduced and raised young, assumptions can be made from extant ratites.
 The larger females may have competed to mate with the most desirable males who themselves were likely to have been extremely territorial.
 Eggs may have been laid in communal nests in sand dunes, or by individual birds in sheltered environments such as hollow trees or by rocks.
 The female would have had little to do with the eggs once they had been laid while the male would have incubated the egg for up to three months before it hatched.

 Dinornis eggs were enormous, as large as a rugby ball, and around 80 times the volume of a chicken's egg.
-However, despite their size, Dinornis eggs were extremely thin, with the eggshells of D. novaezealandiae being only around 1.06 millimeters (0.04 inches) thick and D. robustus' eggshells being 1.4 millimeters (0.06 inches) thick.
+The eggs of D. novaezealandiae reached a length and width of 19 cm and 15 cm respectively, while the eggs of Dinornis robustus reached a length and width of 24 cm and 17.8 cm, respectively, placing them among the largest bird eggs known, considerably larger than ostrich eggs (the largest living bird eggs), though smaller than those produced by the elephant bird Aepyornis.
+However, despite their size, Dinornis eggs were extremely thin, with the eggshells of D. novaezealandiae being only around 1.06 mm thick and D. robustus' eggshells being 1.4 mm thick (for contrast, the eggs of Aepyornis are around 3.7 mm thick).
 As such, Dinornis eggs have been estimated to be the 'most fragile of all avian eggs measured to date'.

 It is possible that such fragile eggs resulted in the male moa adapting to become smaller than the females to reduce the risk of crushing the eggs.
 However, it is possible that the male moa would curl themselves around the eggs rather than sitting on them directly.
 Given the size of the eggs, and the incubation period, as soon as giant moa chicks hatched they would have been able to see, run and feed themselves.